craftcms/docs/docs/4.x/entries.md

 # Entries

-Entries hold the content that you want to display on your web pages.
-Each entry has an Author, a Post Date, an Expiration Date (if desired), a status (enabled or disabled), and of course, content.
+Entries are the primary container for content you want to display on your web pages.
+Each entry has _Title_, _Author_, a _Post Date_, an _Expiration Date_ (if desired), a _Status_ (enabled or disabled), and—like other [element types](elements.md)—flexible content defined via [custom fields](fields.md).
+Also like other elements, entries can have their own [URLs](#entry-uri-formats), or be fetched from anywhere via [element queries](#querying-entries).

 You can also create drafts of entries that live alongside the current live version of the entry.

-Typically each entry will have a stake in its own primary URL on your site, though Craft can fetch any entry from anywhere if your template needs it.
+Entries are one of Craft’s built-in [element types](elements.md), and are represented throughout the application as instances of <craft4:craft\elements\Entry>.

 ## Sections

 Before you can create entries, you must create Sections to contain them.
 In each Section you can define the following:

-- Whether entries in the section have URLs
+- Whether entries in the section have URLs;
-- What the entries’ URLs should look like
+- What the entries’ URLs should look like;
-- Which template should get loaded if an entry’s URL is requested
+- Which template should get loaded if an entry’s URL is requested;
-- What types of entries should be available in the section, and which fields each of those entry types should have
+- What types of entries should be available in the section, and which fields each of those [entry types](#entry-types) should have;

-If you’re using Craft with multiple sites then you can also define in your Section:
+If your project has multiple [sites](sites.md), your Section can define these additional settings:

-- Which sites’ entries in the section should target
+- Which sites entries in the section should target;
-- Which sites are enabled by default for new entries
+- Which sites are enabled by default when creating new entries;

 To create a new section, go to **Settings** → **Sections** and choose **New Section**.